XTB UK Review

 Is XTB a good broker?

-This depends on your individual circumstances and what you are looking for in a broker.
-XTB is still fairly basic in its share and investment options for everyday investors, so there may be other platforms — such as Freetrade, CMC Invest and Trading 212 — that also have low fees and are easier to navigate for beginners.
+XTB has low fees and solid educational content, but ultimately this answer depends on your individual circumstances and what you are looking for in a broker.
+XTB is still fairly basic in its share and investment options for everyday investors, so there may be other platforms — such as Freetrade, Interactive Investor, and Trading 212 — that also have low fees and are easier to navigate for beginners or those looking for more investment options.

 Is my money safe at XTB?

 XTB holds regulatory licenses across various countries, making it very safe from a regulatory point of view.
-Like with any investment platform, there is always a chance you will lose money if your investments don’t perform as well as hoped.
+Like with any investment platform, there is always a chance you will lose money if your investments don’t perform as well as you hope.

 What is the minimum investment for XTB?